p0lyw0lf/website/src/pages/projects/index.md

 These are my "successful" projects; if you want to see unsuccessful ones too, visit my [GitHub](https://github.com/p0lyw0lf).

+## How I Post To My Blog

+[crossposter](https://github.com/p0lyw0lf/crossposter) is a bit of a strange project.
+It originally started out as a way for me to post to my [Cybersec](/cybersec/) page from a Discord server, but also grew into a SolidJS posting frontend for my [Blog](/blog/), both very fancy "Git-based CMS"-es.
+This tool is very in-line with my [Write Your Own Tools](/blog/2024-09-28-write-your-own-tools/) philosophy; it is intended for use by me & me only.

 ## A Toy Compiler

 [pwcc](https://github.com/p0lyw0lf/pwcc) is PolyWolf's C Compiler, a project made by following Nora Sandler's [Writing A C Compiler](https://nostarch.com/writing-c-compiler) book (ISBN-13: 9781718500426).
 I'm still working on it whenever I feel like it, mostly as an excuse to do more Rust metaprogramming lol.